pkulchenko/fullmoon/README.md

 ```

 This route accepts a request for `/blog/post1` and serves `/new-blog/post1`
-as its reponse, as long as `/new-blog/post1` asset exists.
+as its response, as long as `/new-blog/post1` asset exists.
 **If the asset doesn't exist, then the next route is checked.** Similarly,
 using `fm.setRoute("/static/*", "/*")` causes requests for `/static/help.txt`
 to be served resource `/help.txt`.